CityOfPhiladelphia/ais/docs/APIUSAGE.md

 * **parcel_geocode_location**: Requests that a feature for [each type of address geocode geometry](#geocode_type) be returned.

-## Pagination
+## <a name="Pagination"></a>Pagination

- Addresses for all endpoints are returned in a paginated [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).
+ Responses for all endpoints are returned in a paginated [GeoJSON](http://geojson.org/geojson-spec.html) [FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).
 A maximum of 100 features are returned per page.
 The [response envelope](#The Envelope) contains information about the pagination.
 Use the querystring paramter ```page=#```, where # is the page number, to specify a particular page of features to be returned in the response.

 # <a name="Response Structure & Metadata"></a>Response Structure & Metadata